A DESTRUCTIVE DOCTRINE

 The various covenants have been ineffective in accomplishing God’s goal because of the sinful nature of man.
 The new covenant, by assigning the sinful nature to the cross with Christ and planting and nurturing a new Christ-filled nature in man, does indeed produce behavior that practices righteousness, loves mercy, and walks humbly with God.

-The preceding paragraph is so manifestly unscriptural it is a wonder any devout Christian believer has ever accepted it as truth.
-Butbelieve it or notthe fable of the "dispensation of grace" is almost universally accepted by God's people.
+The preceding paragraph is so obviously unscriptural it is a wonder any devout Christian believer has ever accepted it as truth.
+But — believe it or not — the fable of the “dispensation of grace” is almost universally accepted by God’s people.

-Anyone could tell you what would take place, especially in a period when, as in America of the present, immoral adventures are so readily available and we are surrounded with hordes of demons.
-The inevitable result of such unscriptural teaching would be churches filled with spiritual babies who present no threat to Satan's kingdom because of their unrighteous, unholy, disobedient behavior, and a national government working in a cesspool of lies, intrigues, moral filth, treachery, traitorous betrayals, greed, and personal ambition.
+Anyone could tell you what would happen, especially in a period when, as in America of the present, immoral adventures are readily available and we are surrounded with hordes of demons.
+The inevitable result of such false teaching would be churches filled with spiritual babies who present no threat to Satan’s kingdom because of their unrighteous, unholy, disobedient behavior, and a national government working in a cesspool of lies, intrigues, moral filth, treachery, traitorous betrayals, greed, and personal ambition.
 This is precisely what has taken place.

 Sometimes it is difficult to determine how much Jewish blood we have, or how much Gentile blood.
 Can you see how utterly impractical it is to speak of a Gentile church and a Jewish kingdom?

 Remember, all the Apostles and early Christians were Jews.
 Where do they belong?

 The doctrine of the two churches, or kingdoms, is not only unscriptural, it is unworkable in practical terms.